 Unemployment discrimination in job advertisements

-New Jersey law prohibits employers from publishing, in print or online, any job advertisement that makes current employment a job qualification, indicates that applications of unemployed individuals won’t be considered, or states that only applications of those that are employed will be considered.
+New Jersey law prohibits employers from publishing any job advertisement that makes current employment a job qualification or indicates that they won’t consider applications from unemployed individuals.

 This doesn't apply to setting specific qualifications for a job, such as holding a professional or occupational license or having a minimum level of training.

 Social media privacy

 State law prohibits employers from requiring current or prospective employees to provide usernames and passwords for their personal social media accounts.
 Employers can’t force employees to provide access to their accounts.

 Employers are subject to penalties for taking any adverse action against an employee for failing to provide such information.

 The Opportunity to Compete Act prohibits employers with 15 or more employees from making any verbal or written inquiry about an applicant's criminal record during the initial employment application process until after the employer conducts the first interview.

 Employers can refuse to hire an applicant for employment based on the applicant's criminal record.
 If inquiries or searches are made before the first interview, employers may be subject to monetary penalties, including a $1,000 fine for the first violation, $5,000 for the second violation, and $10,000 for each subsequent violation.

 Employers can’t make salary history inquiries and salary-related activities, including: